mauroreisvieira/github-sublime-theme/README.md

 1. Download latest release and unzip. it into your Packages folder.
 2. Go to `Sublime Text → Preferences → Browse Packages`.
-3. Move folder to inside and rename the folder to `Github Theme`.
+3. Move folder to inside and rename the folder to `GitHub Theme`.

 ## Activate the Theme